 Searching for Treatments

-With the goal of identifying potential new treatments for sarcoidosis, 23andMe’s study will look at genetic associations in what we hope will be the world’s largest study of this disease in African Americans.
-Our efforts will involve recruiting people with the condition to participate in our research, and ensuring that people of African ancestry are well-represented in the research.
+23andMe’s study will look at genetic associations in what we hope will be the world’s largest study of this disease in African Americans.
+We hope the research identifies potential new treatments for sarcoidosis.
+Our efforts will involve recruiting people with the condition to participate in our research.
+That ensures that people of African ancestry are well-represented in the research.
 This is to ensure that any new potential treatments are effective for underrepresented populations.

 In general, studying rare diseases is a challenge because patients are hard to find and recruit in large numbers.
-Simply finding enough people with one of these conditions who can participate is often the first hurdle for researchers, but 23andMe is uniquely positioned to do this work.
-We believe that by leveraging online tools and reaching out to individuals diagnosed with sarcoidosis we can accelerate the pace of research into this condition.
+Simply finding enough people with one of these conditions who can participate is often the first hurdle for researchers.
+But 23andMe is uniquely positioned to do this work.
+We believe that by leveraging online tools and reaching out to individuals diagnosed with sarcoidosis we can accelerate the pace of research.

-Just as with most other rare diseases, there is a strong genetic component to sarcoidosis, but many of the genetic variants associated with the condition have not yet been identified.
+Just as with most other rare diseases, there is a strong genetic component to sarcoidosis.
+However, many of the genetic variants associated with the condition have not yet been identified.

 Learn more about 23andMe’s sarcoidosis study here.